-Tap and drag the slider to adjust point along length of target ship which aircraft will attack.
+LEFT CLICK and drag the slider to adjust point along length of target ship which aircraft will attack.

-For aerial torpedo attacks, set the attack location 0.5-1.5 ship lengths ahead of the target, depending on speed, in order to "lead" your attack.
+For aerial torpedo attacks, set the attack location 0.5-1.5 ship lengths ahead of the target to "lead" your attack.